 He was revered for this fact as he sacrificed his sword hand to the monstrous wolf, Fenris, who prophecy said would one day slay Woden.
-Tiw did so to protect the All-Father.

 The dwarves had made a special invisible chain to hold the beast so that they may stop the prophecy, but the wolf wouldn’t let anyone near unless one of the gods put their hand in his mouth.
 Tiw selflessly volunteered and Fenris was successfully chained, but in his fury he bit off the god’s sword hand.

 Because of this heroic act, and the fact that Tiw was just as skilled with his left hand as he was with his right, Anglo-Saxon warriors widely revered him.
 The wolf was also his sacred animal.
 Tuesday was Tiw’s day.